 This blueberry sauce has a rich and deep flavor!
-It’s bursting with fresh blueberries and has just enough spice and caramel notes to make everything you serve it with even better.
+It’s bursting with fresh fruit and has just enough spice and caramel notes to make everything you serve it with even better.
 You’ll LOVE it on cheesecake, pancakes, ice cream, pound cake, and more!
-Whether you call it blueberry sauce or blueberry compote, this is a recipe you need in your life.
+Whether you call it sauce or compote, this is a recipe you need in your life.

 Welcome to more summer recipes!
 Recipes I would like to note I’m cooking with a half working air conditioner, so I’m melting a bit.
 But I think they’re worth it and I know you will agree. 🙂